alysachan830/alysa-chan-portfolio/content/works/flash-ticketing.md

 - Add, edit or delete items in shopping cart and my favourite list
 - Form validation in order form with Vee-validate
 - Apply coupon with coupon code
-- Add an order to server after user finishes his purchase
+- Add an order to database after user finishes his purchase

 **Admin dashboard**